jakej985-rgb/Spec-s-N-Part-s/AppBible/Classes/Core/FactorySpecs.md

 ## Purpose

-*This class is used to get the factory specifications for vehicles.*
+*This class is used to get the factory lube specifications for vehicles.*

 ---